Ugochukwu Oduenyi: Ukraine and Kazakhstan

 In January 2021, Oduenyi signed for Mynai to join Ukraine Premier League team as a free player and was handed a famous No. 9 jersey.
 Oduenyi made his debut for Mynai on 13 February 2021.

 On 25 August 2021, Zhetysu announced the signing of Oduenyi.

+Lithuania

+At April 2023 announced that he signed with lithuanian Hegelmann Club.

+At 23 April 2023 he made debut in A Lyga against DFK Dainava.

+Vietnam

+Following his departure from Quang Nam, Oduenyi joined Becamex HCMC in August 2025.